Can I dazzle you with some statistics?

 And that’s why we’ve put together this comprehensive guide to email deliverability.

 A note before we get started: if you haven’t yet tried Drip for your email marketing, you should know that it puts you ahead of the deliverability game.
-I’ll talk a little bit more about that in the course of this guide, but if you’d like, you can go ahead and claim your free account or 21-day trial below:
+I’ll talk a little bit more about that in the course of this guide, but if you’d like, you can go ahead and set up your Drip account here: